feldi/clj-fripp/README.md

 # clj-fripp

-A Clojure library for Fripp logic examples and experiments
+A Clojure library for Fripp logic examples and experiments.

+"Fripp" stands for "Functional Relational Programming".

 ## Usage